SamCH93/BAEcomment/README.md

 make pdf
 ```

-this should reproduce all analyses and output the file `batdrs.pdf` in the paper
+this should reproduce all analyses and output the file `bae.pdf` in the paper
 directory.

 Although our analysis depends on only few dependencies, this approach may lead